De Forz family

-The de Forz family (Latin: de Fortibus) was a notable Anglo-Norman dynasty who held the Earldom of Albemarle (Aumale) in northern England during the 13th century.
-Their lineage began with the marriage of Hawise, Countess of Aumale, and William de Forz,and ended with the death of their heiress, Aveline.
+The de Forz family (Latin: de Fortibus) was an Anglo-Norman dynasty who held the Earldom of Albemarle (Aumale) in northern England during the 13th century.
+Their lineage began with the marriage of Hawise, Countess of Aumale, and William de Forz, and ended with the death of Aveline de Forz.

 History

+William de Forz

+William de Forz was a Poitevin naval commander who accompanied Richard I on his crusades.
+William also accompanied Fleming Baldwin de Béthune.
+He has been incorrectly called Earl of Albemarle, as he took his title from the town of Aumale like his mother.
+He died in 1195.

-William de Forz, 3rd Earl of Albemarle (c.
-1190–1242)
+William de Forz, 3rd Earl of Albemarle (1191×6-1241)

-William was the son of William de Forz (d.
-1195), a Poitevin noble, and Hawise of Aumale, suo jure Countess of Aumale.
-Around 1213, he inherited the title and substantial estates in Holderness, Lincolnshire, and Cumberland.
-He initially joined the baronial rebellion against King John and became one of the Magna Carta surety barons in 1215.
-Unlike most of his fellow sureties, he later reaffirmed loyalty to the Crown and served Henry III militarily.
-He died at sea in 1242 while en route to the Holy Land.
+William inherited his title after his mother's death in 1214.
+In 1215, he became a part of committee of the Magna Carta.
+After his wife, Aveline de Montfichet, died in 1239, William went to Jerusalem and eventually died of starvation.

 William de Forz, 4th Earl of Albemarle (d.
 1260)

-His son succeeded as the 4th Earl in 1242 and held important fiefs in Yorkshire and Cumberland.
+His son succeeded as the 4th Earl in 1242.
 His first marriage to Christina of Galloway ended with her death.
 In 1248, he married Isabella de Redvers, heiress of Devon and the Isle of Wight.
-William supported Henry III’s military efforts in Brittany and Wales and died in Amiens in 1260.
+He died in Amiens in 1260.

 Aveline de Forz (1259–1274)

-Aveline, only daughter of William and Isabella, inherited the title Countess of Aumale and lands in Holderness in 1269.
-At age 10, she married Edmund Crouchback, Earl of Lancaster and son of King Henry III.
-She died childless in 1274, aged 15, and was buried in Westminster Abbey.
-Her death ended the direct de Forz line.
+Aveline, was the presumed heiress of the Earldom of Devon and Lordship of the Isle of Wight.
+She married Edmund Crouchback, Earl of Lancaster and son of King Henry III.
+She died without a child in 1274.

-Decline and legacy

-With Aveline’s death and Isabella’s conveyance of lands to the Crown, the de Forz dynasty became extinct.
-Their vast holdings—including the Honour of Aumale and estates in Yorkshire and Lincolnshire, were absorbed by Edward I by the late 1270s.
-The family is remembered for their influential role during the Magna Carta crisis and their ties to the Plantagenet dynasty.